 The success of these activities at NASA and NSF is fundamentally important to long-term scientific progress in solar and space physics.
-The survey committee concluded that, with prudent management and careful cost-containment, support for and completion of the ongoing program constitute precisely the right first step for the next decadal interval and as such represent the baseline priority.
+The survey committee concluded that, with prudent management and careful cost-containment, support for and completion of the ongoing program is precisely the right first step for the next decadal interval and as such represents the baseline priority.

-First Research Recommendation [R1.0], for NASA, NSF, and Other Agencies-Implement the DRIVE Initiative
+First Research Recommendation [R1.0] for NASA, NSF, and Other Agencies- Implement the DRIVE Initiative

-The survey committee recommends implementation of a new, integrated, multiagency initiative (DRIVE- Diversify, Realize, Integrate, Venture, Educate) that will develop more fully and employ more effectively the many experimental and theoretical assets at NASA, NSF, and other agencies.
+The survey committee recommends implementation of a new, integrated, multiagency initiative (DRIVE-Diversify, Realize, Integrate, Venture, Educate) that will develop more fully and employ more effectively the many experimental and theoretical assets at NASA, NSF, and other agencies.

-Relatively low-cost activities that maximize the science return of ongoing projects and enable new ones are both essential and cost-effective.
+Relatively low-cost activities that maximize the scientific return of ongoing projects and enable new ones are both essential and cost-effective.
 However, too often recommendations regarding such activities are relegated to background status or referred to in general terms that are difficult to implement.
-With this in mind, the survey committee raises as its highest new priority for both NASA and NSF the implementation of an integrated, multiagency initiative (DRIVE; see Figure 4.1) that strengthens existing programs and develops critical new capabilities to address the complex science issues that confront the field.
-DRIVE is an initiative unified not by a central management structure, but rather through a comprehensive set of multiagency recommendations that will facilitate scientific discovery.
+With this in mind, the survey committee raises as its highest new priority for both NASA and the NSF the implementation of an integrated, multiagency initiative (DRIVE; see Figure 4.1) that strengthens existing programs and develops critical new capabilities to address the complex science issues that confront the field.
+DRIVE is an initiative unified not by a central management structure, but through a comprehensive set of multi-agency recommendations that will facilitate scientific discovery.

 This integrative approach is motivated by a sea-change in the way breakthrough science is done.
 Innovative science is often about breaking down disciplinary boundaries, and nowhere is this more evident than in solar and space physics where, increasingly, a deep understanding of multiply connected physical systems is required to make significant progress.
-Such system science requires new types and configurations of observations, as well as a new cadre of researchers who can cross disciplinary boundaries seamlessly
+Such "system science" requires new types and configurations of observations, as well as a new cadre of researchers who can cross disciplinary boundaries seamlessly and develop theoretical and computational models that extract the essential physics from measurements made across multiple observing platforms.